 (b) the claimant is not entitled to compensation both under this section and otherwise for the same loss of employment, loss of earnings or detriment.

-[Section 68D inserted by No. 68 of 2004 s.
+[Section 68D inserted: No. 68 of 2004 s.
 67.]

 69. Discrimination against employees or prospective employees due to involvement in safety and health